-Landry lives in an awesome place, in Andorra, in the heart of the Pyrenean Mountains and near to 2000 metres asl.
-Surrounded by pine forests, mountain’s rivers and flowered fields during spring and summer and by a quiet and white snowy coat in winter… No doubt it’s a very inspiring place!
-As a wildlife veterinarian, Landry has always been in contact with Nature and, in some way, it has been very easy for him to let Nature inspire his musical pieces.
+Landry is a classically trained composer and a bass/double-bass player.
+He lives in an awesome place, in Andorra, in the heart of the Pyrenean Mountains and near to 2000 metres asl.
+His place is surrounded by pine forests and flowered fields during summer and by a quiet and white snowy coat in winter… As a wildlife trained veterinarian and also a mountain guide, Landry has always been in contact with nature and mountains, its mains sources of inspiration.

 Landry usually shares the stage with musicians from the Andorran National Classical Orquestra (ONCA) and other collaboratives.